der-den/pa_xls_chatexport_parser/README.md

 - `excel_file`: Path to the Excel file containing chat data (required)
 - `-o, --output`: Path to the output PDF file (optional, default: excel_file.pdf)
 - `-v, --verbose`: Enable verbose output for debugging or scripting (optional)
+- `-m, --model`: Whisper model to use for transcription (optional, default: medium)
+  - Available models: tiny, base, small, medium, large
+  - Larger models are more accurate but slower and use more memory

 ### Example